 What Are Sarcoidosis Treatment Options?

 The first treatment path focuses on good health practices — regular medical checkups, a well-balanced diet and staying hydrated.
 Adequate sleep of around 6 to 8 hours a night can help with fatigue, and regular exercise and weight maintenance may help improve lung function and energy.
 If you smoke, it’s recommended that you quit if you have sarcoidosis.
 Talk to your doctor or take advantage of health programs that offer tips and strategies for quitting.

 Along the same lines, it’s important to avoid any unnecessary and prolonged exposure to dust, chemicals, fumes, gases or contaminants, as those can make the symptoms of sarcoidosis worse.
 If your sarcoidosis causes high levels of calcium in your blood or urine, it’s also suggested that you avoid calcium-rich foods like oranges and dairy, excessive amounts of vitamin D and sunlight.

 Cellular therapy may also be an option for those with sarcoidosis.
-This regenerative treatment uses cells from the patient’s body to help encourage the growth of new tissue in the lung.
-Many of our patients have found that they can breathe easier and experience an improved quality of life after cellular therapy.
+This regenerative treatment uses platelet-rich plasma-platelet concentrate to help reduce inflammation within the lungs.
+Many of our patients have found that they can Breathe Easier™ and experience an improved quality of life after cellular therapy.

 Contact Lung Health Institute today for more information or to schedule a free consultation.